 A method is part of the description of the functionality of a class in terms of object oriented programming.
-A method has arguments and one return value.
+A method can have one or more arguments and no or one return value.

-Model Type
+Model type

 Each element of an ASCET component specification is either a component of its own or is of a model type In contrast to implementation types, model types represent physical values.